pdefusco/CDE_Tour_ACE_HOL/README.md

 ## Objective

-CDE is the Cloudera Data Engineering Service, a containerized managed service for Large Scale Batch Pipelines with Spark featuring Airflow and Iceberg.
+CDE is the Cloudera Data Engineering Service, a serverless containerized managed service for Cloudera Data Platform designed for Large Scale Batch Pipelines with Spark, Airflow and Iceberg.
+CDE is allows you to submit batch jobs to auto-scaling virtual clusters.
+CDE enables you to spend more time on your applications, and less time on infrastructure.

+CDE allows you to create, manage, and schedule Apache Spark jobs without the overhead of creating and maintaining Spark clusters.
+With CDE, you define virtual clusters with a range of CPU and memory resources, and the cluster scales up and down as needed to run your Spark workloads, helping to control your cloud costs.

-This CDE Hands On Lab is designed to walk you through the Services's main capabilities.
+This Hands On Lab is designed to walk you through the Services's main capabilities.
 Throughout the exercises you will:

 1. Deploy an Ingestion, Transformation and Reporting pipeline with Spark 3.2.
 2. Learn about Iceberg's most popular features.